Skip to content

 • Manifold alignment: How well the code aligns with the principal quality directions

-Low drift + high alignment = code that structurally resembles elite examples.
+Low drift + high alignment = code that structurally resembles the best examples in the training corpus.

-The final score combines five dimensions with learned weights:
+The final score combines five dimensions with preset weights (selected based on available data):

 Dimension Weight Source